 Rabbi Kramer is the former editor of the scholarly journal Conservative Judaism and a published author, currently working on a collection of essays in Jewish thanatology.
 He is also an artisan blacksmith, working under the moniker RabbiBlacksmith.

 Rabbi Kramer is married to Lori and they have two children, Zalman and Laya.
 Lori is currently the Director of Education at Moriah Congregation.

 Sam Fraint was born and raised in Brooklyn, N.Y., to first-generation American Jews whose roots were in Russia.
 He was educated in public schools through college graduation.
 Growing up in a secular family, Sam had very little formal Jewish education until he entered the Rabbinical School of the Jewish Theological Seminary of America.
 He did possess a decent repertoire of synagogue skills and Jewish experiences before he started Reb School.
 These were courtesy of Camp Ramah, USY, trips to Israel, and a life-long habit of shul-going.

 Rabbi Fraint devoted most of his years in the rabbinate to Moriah Congregation.
-He and Deena are very proud of the degree and direction of Moriah’s development over the last thirty years.
-He hopes for the continued strength and an unwavering sense of uniqueness of Moriah under the leadership of Rabbi Ben Kramer.
+He was very proud of the degree and direction of Moriah’s development over the last thirty years, and he hoped for the continued strength and an unwavering sense of uniqueness of Moriah under the leadership of Rabbi Ben Kramer.